 About the Project

-Duty to Country is an online educational project produced by the Filipino Veterans Recognition and Education Project (FilVetREP.org) Once complete, the project will be a state of the art interactive, web-based educational program accessible to the public.
-It will provide compelling historical accounts, oral histories and stories, primary sources, lesson plans and teaching activities, and artifacts depicting the legacy of the Filipinos and Americans who fought in World War II in the Philippines.
+Duty to Country is an online educational project produced by the Filipino Veterans Recognition and Education Project (FilVetREP.org) The project is a state of the art interactive, web-based educational program accessible and free to the public.
+It provides compelling historical accounts, oral histories and stories, primary sources, lesson plans and teaching activities, and artifacts depicting the legacy of the Filipinos and Americans who fought in World War II in the Philippines.

 Duty To Country was awarded AAM Media & Technology MUSE’s Silver Award in the category of Online Experience (awards page here), MuseWeb GLAMi’s Silver Award (awards page here), Muse Creative’s Gold Award in the categories of education and activism (awards page here), and Horizon Interactive’s Gold Award (awards page here).

 Provide a unique platform to highlight Filipino and American World War II veterans and connect younger generations to those who have and have not worn the uniform of the United States Armed Forces.

 Share the story of not only the American and Filipino soldiers, but also the Filipinos who were not a part of the official military efforts during World War II.
 This includes guerrillas, resistance fighters, women and children, all of whom were crucial in the war effort.

 - Short Film

 - Online Exhibition

 2021 to 2025

 - For Educators